ncbdrck/reactorx200_ros_reacher/README.md

 ### 2. MultiROS

-To simulate the task in Gazebo, you need to install the **MultiROS** package.
+To simulate the task in Gazebo, you must install the **MultiROS** package.
 Please follow the instructions in the [MultiROS repository](https://github.com/ncbdrck/multiros) to install MultiROS.

 ### 3. Rx200 Robot Repository